Polyblur: Removing mild blur by polynomial reblurring: Parametric mild blur model and estimation

 Estimating a blur kernel given only an image is a challenging ill-posed problem.
 It is necessary to make some assumptions, for instance by using an image prior (learned from data or from a statistical or any kind of mathematical model).
 In this work, we focus on efficiency and require that the estimation of the blur is very fast.
 Thus, variational models, for instance those typically involved in blind-deconvolution approaches are prohibitively expensive.
 Instead, we will rely on the following rough observations about the image gradient distribution.

 \begin{assumption}In a sharp image, the maximum value of the image gradient in any direction is mostly constant and roughly independent of the image. \end{assumption}

-\begin{assumption}If a sharp image is affected by Gaussian blur, the blur level in the direction of the principal axis will be linearly related to the inverse of the maximum image gradient in the principal directions. \end{assumption}
+\begin{assumption}If a sharp image is affected by Gaussian blur, the blur level in the direction of the principal axis will be linearly related to the inverse of the maximum image gradient in the principal directions. \end{assumption} The validity of these assumptions is discussed in Appendix~\ref{ap:model_calibration_assumptions}.
 Based on these assumptions we proceed as follows.
 We first estimate the maximum magnitude of the image derivative at all possible orientations and then take the minimum value among them.
 This leads to

 where $v(\textbf{x})$ is the input image, and $\nabla_\psi f(\bx) = \nabla v(\bx) \cdot (\cos \psi, \sin \psi)$, is the directional derivative of $v$ at direction $\psi$.
 Then, the blur kernel parameters are